 Officially and according to Constitutional law makers, English language in India is lent the status of a subsidiary language after Hindi, but is, in effect, the most important language used in the country.
 After Hindi, it is the most extensively spoken language in India and probably the most read and written language too.
-Truly, in almost every sphere of life, English language has turned out to be the `identity representation` each and every next day.
-In this Indian English context, the missionary schools that were first started by British missionary workers, have today spread their wings to fly high towards supreme reputation.
-As such, the Christian missionary schools emphasise on English to be considered as the first language, which helps a student to graduate towards better educational standards in colleges and universities.
 However, this very trend of English language in India is wholly dedicated towards making this 'foreign' language out-and-out Indianised.
 For most of these students, English is mandatory as the first language and it becomes easier for them to communicate in international levels.
+English is extensively used in the media, in Higher Education and government.
+English is also the state language of two states in eastern India, Meghalaya and Nagaland.

-Just like the American or Australian population, or even the Britishers who possess their exclusive English words and phrases, Indians also have their own unique concept of English.
-Indians and the Indian English language that is utilised by nationalised news sections in newspapers have been deduced from Indian languages, especially from Hindi.
+The Indian English language that is utilised by nationalised news sections in newspapers have been deduced from Indian languages, especially from Hindi.
 Other than this, there sometimes arises a dilemma with the Indian accent, which is at times difficult for non-Indians to comprehend.
 There also exist some Indian pronunciations that do not exist in non-Indian languages.
 During the British ascendancy in India, they also had encountered problems with that and they induced some changes in Indian words to make pronunciation easier.
 English language in India, since then, started to make its still-continuing impact upon the country's burgeoning population, who, alternatively, started using these modified words and made them part of their vocabulary.
 Two illustrations of such changed words are curry and sari.